All Episodes

 So this is the coolest Christmas present I'll get this year.

-This is a leather alp pouch logo right there.
+This is a leather Alp pouch.

 If you carry, you can put the firearm on one side and a loaded tin of alp on the other.